 When bait fishing for species such as flounder many anglers have success by adding a spoon or other form of attractor blade to the hooklength.
-This additional form of attraction can often catch the attention of a flatfish, while turning the reel handle several times every couple of minutes, or even reeling in very, very slowly can cause the attractor blade to spin and kick up sand and dirt from the seabed which is also known to attract inquisitive flatfish species.
+This additional form of attraction can often catch the attention of a flatfish, while turning the reel handle several times every couple of minutes, or even constantly reeling in very slowly can cause the attractor blade to spin and kick up sand and dirt from the seabed which is also known to attract inquisitive flatfish species.

 Spring can be a productive time in estuaries, as the crabs begin to peel fish will come into the estuary to hunt for this source of food.
-Similarly, it can be a good idea to use ragworm or lugworm as bait if these worms are naturally present in the beaches near to an estuary, especially after a period of stormy weather when many of these worms will have been dislodged from their homes and become an easy food source for the fish which are present.
+Similarly, it can be a good idea to use ragworm or lugworm as bait if these worms are naturally present in the beaches near an estuary, especially after a period of stormy weather when many of these worms will have been dislodged from their homes and become an easy food source for the fish which are present.

 Rigs and Bait

 Three hook flapping rigs with small hooks (size 2 – 4) can be very effective when targeting flatfish such as flounder in estuaries, and the small size of hooks means that other species such as Dover sole and dabs can also be caught if they are present.
-Estuaries can prove on of the best places to add beads and other attractors to the hooklengths, and some anglers also use attractors such as flounder spoons to their rigs when fishing in estuaries as an additional attractant.
+Estuaries can prove one of the best places to add beads and other attractors to the hooklengths, and some anglers also use attractors such as flounder spoons to their rigs when fishing in estuaries.
 The three hooks of this rig mean that a good scent trail can be built up, and of course anglers can experiment with three different baits.
 Click here to view Sea Angling Shop’s Three Hook Flatfish Rig which comes with beads and attractors fitted to the hooklengths.
 Lugworm and ragworm are good baits when targeting flatfish in estuaries, although mackerel or bluey strip and peeler crabs can also be effective when estuary fishing for flatfish.

 A good balance between these two rigs can be a two hook flapping rig (pictured left) fitted with size 1 or 1/0 hooks.
-This type of rig covers all bases as a different bait can be used on each hook and the hooks are small enough for most flatfish species (with the possible exception of Dover sole) to get into their mouths, but strong enough the handle any larger species such as bass, big silver eels or any unexpected species such as cod, rays or whiting which may come along.
+This type of rig covers all bases as a different bait can be used on each hook and the hooks are small enough for most flatfish species (with the possible exception of Dover sole) to get into their mouths, but strong enough the handle any larger species such as bass, big silver eels or any unexpected species such as cod or rays which may come along.
 This rig is available with hooks ranging from size 2 to 2/0 from Sea Angling Shop by clicking here.

-When fishing for the three species of true mullet in estuaries specialised tackle and tactics are needed, due to the incredibly shy nature of this species and its specific feeding habits.
+When fishing for the three species of true mullet in estuaries specialised tackle and tactics are needed, due to the incredibly shy nature of this species and their specific feeding habits.
 Full details on the methods and techniques needed to catch mullet can be found by clicking here.